Burbinox/developer-bible/Backend/Python/README.md

 So when you edit a string or number, Python underneath creates a new variable.

 ## `@property` <a name="property"></a>
-`property` is a way to define a class attribute with custom getter, setter and deleter methods.
+`@property` is a way to define a class attribute with custom getter, setter and deleter methods.
 ``` python
 class Circle:
     def __init__(self, radius):